-- A required 3.0 cumulative G.P.A. at the time of enrollment If less than a 3.0 (2.5 2.99), students must have a signed letter from their parents and from the school's administration.
-10th grade students must have 3.0 G.P.A./signed letters.
-9th grade students must have a 3.0 G.P.A. and score in the 90th percentile on the ACT (33 composite) - Lincoln University requires an 18 on the ACT English for Course 101/102 - Lincoln University requires students to pass the math placement test or ACT math sub score of 22 or instructor permission in order to enroll in AP Physics A, College Algebra, Calc AB and AP Statistics if you are 10th grade or higher.
-For 10th grade students enrolling in Calc AB must have a sub score of 30 or above or a math placement score at 48 or above which is higher than the other math courses. - Lincoln University requires that a student successfully pass Bio 103/103L in order to take Bio 2018/209L - All ninth-grade students wishing to enroll in Dual Enrollment must have 3.0 GPA, score in the 90th percentile on the ACT and have a signed letter of recommendation from both the school and the parents/guardians.
+- Lincoln University requires a 2.5 cumulative G.P.A. at the time of enrollment If less than a 3.0 (2.5 2.99), students must have a signed letter from their parents and from the school's administration.
+10th, grade students must have 3.0 G.P.A./signed letters.
+9th, grade students must have a 3.0 G.P.A. and score in the 90th, percentile on the ACT (33 composite) - Lincoln University requires an 18 on the ACT English for Course 101/102 - A student can also take a placement test if they do not meet the English ACT requirements. - Lincoln University requires students to pass the math placement test or ACT math subscore of 22 or instructor permission in order to enroll in AP Physics A, College Algebra, Calc AB and AP Statistics if you are 10th, grade or higher.
+For 10th, grade students enrolling in Calc AB must have a sub score of 30 or above or a math placement score at 48 or above which is higher than the other math courses. - Lincoln University requires that a student successfully pass Bio 103/103L in order to take Bio 2018/209L